 We used the AllTrails app while hiking to the Ha Ling Peak summit, but to be honest, we didn’t need it for navigation purposes.
 We use AllTrails for all our hiking and biking in the Canadian Rockies and around the world.
 In addition to helping stay on the trails, we like the ability to track our hiking stats (distance, elevation gain, etc.).

-To find the Ha Ling Peak trail map in AllTrails, simply search for “Ha Ling Trail to Ha Ling Peak”.
+To find the Ha Ling Peak trail map in AllTrails, simply click here for the “Ha Ling Trail to Ha Ling Peak”.
 You are close enough to Canmore that you should get intermittent cell service while hiking Ha Ling Peak, but just to be safe, be sure to download your hiking maps prior to leaving.

 Hiking Ha Ling Peak Trail with Kids